-2012 Consumer Confidence Report
+2014 Consumer Confidence Report

-Water System Name: Pacific Union College Report Date: April 1, 2013

-We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2012.
+Water System Name: Pacific Union Co ollege Report Date: February 17, 2 2015 We test the drinking wa ter quality for many constituents as required by s tate and federa l regulations.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2014 and may include earlier monitoring data.